akrogv/exploracio-ml-python/Initial_Exploration/use_case_ideas/v_sales_forecasting23.md

 - Sales per SKU per year, at least, 2021 and 2022.
 Maybe one or two years more.
 - Master data (SKU Info)
-- Could be able to retrieve more information such as: Google Analytics data or  other years forecast vs accuracy.
+- Could be able to retrieve more information such as: Google Analytics data or  other years forecast --> also historical forecast accuracy.

 ## Things to learn